-We all know there are a lot of yoga mats out there, and I have tried a lot in my 24 years of practicing yoga.
-We have a yoga mat review on our website already with the calyana yoga mat which we also love…but today I am going to review the Yatay yoga mat which is new on the yoga scene at the end of 2017.
+We all know there are a lot of yoga mats out there, and I have tried a lot in my 24 years of practising yoga.
+We have a yoga mat review on our website already with the calyana yoga mat which we also love…but today I am going to review the Yatay yoga mat!

 When they approached me to write a review, I thought to myself ” just another yoga mat.”
 When I started to use it, however, and I started to learn more about it things changed.
 I actually do feel that the Yatay Yoga Mat is one of my favourite yoga mats so far.
 That I have tried.
 I haven’t tried all yoga mats so I am not comparing it to all mats, just the ones I have used.

-To look at it, it looks like your average mat.
+To look at it, The Yatay looks like your average mat.
 It is quite thick, 5mm to be precise, so immediately you think it is going to be heavy.
-It isn’t.
-It is light and easy to carry.
-The top layer is made of cork and the underneath layer is made of chemical free plastic.
+Luckily, it isn’t.
+In fact, it is light and easy to carry.
+The top layer is made of cork and the underneath layer is made of chemical-free plastic.
 The Yatay mat comes in a range of colours and is pleasing to the eye.